stuartblavatnik/WebCrawler/README.md

 1) I decided to use Jsoup for parsing the webpages.
 My thought on this goes back to something I learned at JP Morgan when I was doing some training for becoming an Application Security Champion.
-The training mentioned that limiting the amount of rolling you own code for standard solutions is usually a dangerous practice because you most likely will forget something or implement a solution in the wrong way.
+The training mentioned that limiting the amount of rolling your own code for standard solutions is usually a dangerous practice because you most likely will forget something or implement a solution in the wrong way.
 Common libraries have been used for years and (hopefully) well tested.